- Federal Budget 2026-27

 Payday Super @headerType>

-While Payday Super is not yet legislated, it is proposed to start on 1 July 2026.
-Under Payday Super, employers will be required to pay their employees’ super at the same time as their salary and wages.
-There was no change to this in the 2025-26 budget announcement.
-For more information click here.
+From 1 July 2026, employers will be required to pay their employees’ super at the same time as their salary and wages.
+There was no change to this in the 2026-27 budget announcement.